CharlyJoncheray/windbnb/README.md

 - I can see the number of filtered items
 - I can see pages following given designs

 I decided to use sass and mobile first approach.
-I used Redux for state managment.
 I also use absolute import for to simplify imports in the project.
 For that, I used craco to override the webpack configuration provided by create-react-app.

 ### Built With